National Justice for Animals Week 2017

 Luke the pit bull is the Animal Legal Defense Fund’s National Justice for Animals Week 2017 mascot.
 Luke is in a loving home today, but it was a hard fight to get him there.
 When Luke was just a puppy, he suffered a painful shattered shoulder when his guardian allegedly threw him against a wall.
 The owner was acquitted of cruelty charges in court, but the prosecutor didn’t want to return Luke to a dangerous situation and contacted us.
 The Animal Legal Defense Fund stepped in and developed a creative legal strategy that allowed Luke to be adopted out into a safe and loving home.
 Each year the criminal justice system fails animal victims of abuse, and Luke is a great example of how we can make the laws work to protect animals.

-Here are seven actions you can take—one for each day of the week.
+Here are actions you can take.

 - Join the SALDF chapter at your school.
 For more information, visit saldf.org.